WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/07-pa2/index.md

 desk into the LR inputs at the back of the PA2, then connect your PA to the "high" output.
 When you play audio out the desk, you should see metering in PA2 on the front display.
 Make sure the mute buttons are not engaged!

-## Feedback supression (AFS)
+## Feedback Suppression (AFS)

-The "Advanced Feedback Supression" (AFS) is probably the most important wizard and the one that will have the largest positive effect on mix quality.
+The "Advanced Feedback Suppression" (AFS) is probably the most important wizard and the one that will have the largest positive effect on mix quality.
 It lets you push radio mic vocals up to a reasonable level without worrying about feedback.
 It does this in two steps, first during soundcheck, where you purposely make the speakers feed back ("ringing them out") which lets the wizard figure out the initial problem frequencies, and notch them out using "fixed EQ